-Iran must not be allowed charge tolls in Strait of Hormuz, UN watchdog says
+Iran must not charge tolls in Strait of Hormuz, UN maritime chief says

 In interview with Al Jazeera, chief of the International Maritime Organization says world should reject tolls in waterway.